econPreference/econPreference.github.io/about.md

 ## Research Interests

-(Bayesian) Machine Learning, Asset Pricing, Monetary Policy, Macroeconometrics
+Bayesian Machine Learning, Term Structure of Interest Rates, Asset Pricing, Monetary Policy

+## Work in Progress

+- "Estimating a Large Vector Autoregression of Yield Curve and Macroeconomic Variables with No-Arbitrage Restriction", with Kyu Ho Kang

 ## Working Papers

-- "Regime-Switching Macro Risks in the Term Structure of Interest Rates", with Kyu Ho Kang, under review\
+- "Regime-Switching Macro Risks in the Term Structure of Interest Rates", with Kyu Ho Kang, _under review_\
   [[paper]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4414404), [[my post]](https://econpreference.github.io/RSmacro/)
-- "Global Factors in Inflation and Interest Rates", with Kyu Ho Kang, under revision\
+- "Global Factors in Inflation and Interest Rates", with Kyu Ho Kang, _revise and resubmit_ at **Emerging Markets Finance and Trade**\
   [[paper]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3874405)

 ## Packages

-- [bayecon.matlab](https://github.com/econPreference/bayecon.matlab): user-friendly Bayesian econometrics Matlab toolbox that does not require users to write a script.
+- [bayecon.matlab](https://github.com/econPreference/bayecon.matlab): User-friendly Bayesian econometrics Matlab toolbox that does not require users to write a script.
 It is really easy to use!

 ## Publications

 in Korean

-- “Analysis of the Regime-Switching Property of Unspanned Macro Risks in the Korean Yield Curve”, 2023, Economic Analysis, Vol. 29(3), The Economic Research Institute of the Bank of Korea, pp. 1-34.\
+- “Analysis of the Regime-Switching Property of Unspanned Macro Risks in the Korean Yield Curve”, 2023, **Economic Analysis**, 29(3), 1-34, publisher: Bank of Korea\
   [[paper]](https://www.bok.or.kr/imer/bbs/P0000556/view.do?nttId=10079760&menuNo=500783&pageIndex=1)